remarcmij/usingapis-qanda/week2/github-app/README.md

 - Conversely, the View object is solely concerned with DOM manipulation and nothing else.

-- The Page object communicates with the View object by sending it state updates, while the View object calls back events handlers passed to it from the Page object.
+- The Page object communicates with the View object by sending it state updates using the State object, while the View object calls back events handlers passed to it from the Page object.

 ### 2.1.
 Application State Object

-In the application state is kept in a `state` object that holds all data that our application uses.
-This includes data fetched from an API, error information, user input, etc. This `state` object is shuttled between pages and updated within pages with results from fetches, user input, etc.
+In the application, state is kept in a `state` object that holds all data that our application uses.
+This includes data fetched from an API, error information, user input, etc. This `state` object is shuttled between pages and updated within pages with results from fetches, user input, etc. The updated `state` object is communicated from a Page object to its corresponding View object so that the latter can apply the state changes to the DOM.

-For the current example application the `state` object looks like this:
+For the current GitHub example application the `state` object looks like this:

 ```js
 const state = {